 NMDGF stocks rainbow trout in a variety of waters to provide angling opportunities.
 The Albuquerque area drains and Tingley Beach are stocked weekly during the winter months.
-The Red River, San Juan River and Cimarron River, as well as Monastery Lake, provide great opportunities for rainbow trout.
+The Red River, San Juan River, Fenton Lake and Monastery Lake, provide great opportunities for rainbow trout.